Bulk and edge dynamics of a 2D Affleck-Kennedy-Lieb-Tasaki model: Introduction

-Although the ground state of the model has been well understood, the dynamical properties of SPT phase have rarely been studied.
-During the studies of spin excitations of the square lattice antiferromagnetic (AFM) Heisenberg model, a question arises for its high energy spectrum anomaly at $q=(\pi,0)$ \cite{coldea2001spin,headings2010anomalous}.
-In this model, there is an obvious shift and large continuum at $q=(\pi,0)$ which can not be explained well by the linear spin wave theory \cite{singh1995spin,sandvik2001high}.
+Although the ground state of the model has been well understood, the dynamical properties of the SPT phase have rarely been studied.
+During the studies of spin excitations of the square lattice antiferromagnetic (AFM) Heisenberg model, a question arises for its high-energy spectrum anomaly at $q=(\pi,0)$ \cite{coldea2001spin,headings2010anomalous}.
+In this model, there is an obvious shift and large continuum at $q=(\pi,0)$ which can not be explained well by the linear spin wave theory (sw) \cite{singh1995spin,sandvik2001high}.
 Constructing the spinon picture \cite{shao2017nearly} can fit well with the numerical and experiment results.
-G.S.
-Uhrig et al. \cite{powalski2018mutually} proposed the strong attractive interaction between the spin wave modes to explain this anomaly phenomenon.
+Powalski $et$ $al$. \cite{powalski2018mutually} proposed the strong attractive interaction between the spin wave modes to explain this anomaly phenomenon.
 These explanations demonstrate that strong correlation effects may exist in the high energy excitations of the N\'eel phase.
-Since the square-octagon lattice is very similar as the square lattice, it is necessary to check whether the anomaly can appear in its spectrum.
+Since the square-octagon lattice is very similar to the square lattice, it is necessary to check whether the anomaly can appear in its spectrum.
 In addition, it is not clear how the unconventional surface critical behavior influences the full spectra.
-In this work, We focus on the dynamical properties of $S=1/2$ Heisenberg model on a square-octagon lattice.
+In this paper, we focus on the dynamical properties of the $S=1/2$ Heisenberg model on a square-octagon lattice.
 In a pure AKLT phase, it is well known that the edge spins are almost free.
-But what interests us is the dynamic behavior of bulk and edge spins while interaction and entanglement become stronger.
-In terms of numerical calculations, stochastic analytic continuation (SAC)\cite{beach2004identifying,sandvik2016constrained} with QMC method \cite{sandvik1998stochastic,sandvik2010computational,sandvik2019stochastic,yan2019sweeping,yan2020improved} can reveal the spectrum information of spin models well.
+But what interests us is the dynamic behavior of bulk and edge spins when interaction and entanglement become stronger.
+In terms of numerical calculations, stochastic analytic continuation (SAC)\cite{beach2004identifying,sandvik2016constrained} with the QMC method \cite{sandvik1998stochastic,sandvik2010computational,sandvik2019stochastic,yan2019sweeping,yan2020improved} can reveal the spectrum information of spin models well.
 This QMC-SAC approach has gained the dynamical information of quantum magnets successfully from the square lattice checkerboard Heisenberg model \cite{xu2019spin} to quantum spin liquid \cite{sun2018dynamical,zhou2020string,zhou2020quantum,yan2021topological,zhou2021emergent}.
-Mainly via this method assisted with linear spin wave approximation, many-body perturbation method and theory analysis, we study the Heisenberg model on the square-octagon lattice to reveal its interesting dynamic properties.
+Mainly, via this method assisted with linear spin wave approximation, the many-body perturbation method and symmetry analysis, we study the Heisenberg model on the square-octagon lattice to reveal its interesting dynamic properties.